 Partnering with Vanadium Redox Flow Batteries companies

 Invinity is a manufacturer of vanadium flow batteries for the large-scale energy storage requirements of businesses, industry and electricity networks.
 Developed specifically for high-utilisation applications, Invinity’s highly scalable, factory-built flow battery products make low-carbon renewable generation reliable and can run continually with no degradation, charging and discharging for over 25 years.
-Energy storage systems based on Invinity’s batteries are safe, reliable, and economical, and range in size from less than 250 kilowatt-hours to tens of megawatt-hours.
-With over 10MWh of systems deployed to date across 40 sites in 14 countries, Invinity is active in all major global energy storage markets and has operations in the UK, Canada, USA, China and South Africa.
-Bushveld Minerals holds an interest of 8.41 per cent in Invinity.
+Invinity has deployed over 10MWh of systems to date across 40 sites in 14 countries, and is active in all major global energy storage markets, with operations in the UK, Canada, USA, China and South Africa